 This course is a continuation of the concepts, techniques, procedures and critical thinking skills learned in previous radiographic procedures courses.
 Students will be given an overview of various imaging modalities including: Nuclear Medicine, Radiation Therapy, Sonography, Computed Tomography and Magnetic Resonance Imaging.
-Additionally the cardiovascular and central nervous systems, long bone measurement, foreign body localization, female reproductive radiography, pediatric radiography, geriatric radiography, arthrography and trauma radiography, will be discussed.
+Additionally the cardiovascular and central nervous systems, long bone measurement, foreign body localization, female reproductive radiography, pediatric radiography, geriatric radiography, arthrography and trauma radiography will be discussed.
 A critical thinking module as related to film evaluation and clinical situations will be used.
 Clinical education based on competency evaluation parallels the course content and is an integral part of this course.
-3 lecture hours per week

-RNTL • Radiology Imaging, Muhlenberg
+RNTL - Radiology Imaging Lab, Muhlenberg